 This is a great move for anyone wanting maximum results in minimal time.
 It will have your whole body shaking by the end of your sets!

-Every athlete can agree that keeping body fat percentage down is optimal to performing well, and sprints are the perfect tool to help you achieve a lean physique.
+Every athlete can agree that keeping body fat percentage down is optimal for performing well, and sprints are the perfect tool to help you achieve a lean physique.
 One study found that people who do sprints were able to burn fat for two hours longer after exercise completion than those who didn’t.

 Think that running isn’t for you?
 Don’t worry.
 You don’t have to spend hours on the treadmill to reap the benefits of sprinting.
-Instead, hop on the treadmill at the end of your workout and tack on an extra 10 minutes of sprinting, alternating 30 seconds of all out sprinting with 30 seconds of rest.
+Instead, hop on the treadmill at the end of your workout and tack on an extra 10 minutes of sprinting, alternating 30 seconds of all-out sprinting with 30 seconds of rest.

 Putting it all together